Fact-checked by the onlinepaydaynews.com editorial team

 Cost is where the installment loan vs line of credit decision becomes concrete.
 Installment loan APRs averaged 11.31% for a 24-month personal loan at commercial banks as of early 2025, per Federal Reserve G.19 consumer credit data.
 Lines of credit tied to the prime rate currently carry variable APRs in the 9%–25% range, depending on creditworthiness.

 The critical math: if you borrow $5,000 via an installment loan at 14% APR over 36 months, you pay roughly $813 in total interest.
-If you use a line of credit at 14% but only draw $2,000 for three months before repaying, your interest cost drops below $90.
-The line of credit wins — but only if you actually repay quickly and do not re-draw continuously.
+Use a line of credit at 14% but draw only $2,000 for three months before repaying, and your interest cost drops below $90.
+The line of credit wins in that scenario, but only if you actually repay quickly and do not re-draw continuously.

 Hidden Costs to Watch